boltops-tools/terraspace-docs/_docs/tfvars/friendly-names.md

 end
 ```

 This maps the `111111111111` namespace to a friendly  name `dev-account`.
-So when build or deploy it'll use the friendly name.
-Example build:
+So when you build or deploy it'll use the friendly name.
+Example:

     $ ls app/stacks/demo/tfvars/dev-account/
     base.tfvars